 Going further into Zemun quay, you’ll find yourself in a crowded area filled with different kinds of restaurants with both locals and tourists, and sometimes you’ll have to mingle in between vehicles that are trying to find a place to park.

 However, a true oasis awaits at the end of the quay.

 No espresso at Radecki, just plain good ‘domestic’/Turkish coffee.
 You can either rest on the bench and gaze at the river and anchored boats, or go in the restaurant and order fresh-straight-outta-Danube food.
 Haven’t tried the food, but locals say it’s pretty good and cheap, as everything is here.

 It may sound cliché, but this is what one can call a true locals’ spot.
 By the locals, for locals and everybody else.
 If you want to try something different on Zemun quay, get away from the crowd and feel/rest like you’re completely out of town, give it a try.

 If you’re in the mood for further walking and discovering, you can climb the old stairs which are just near “Radecki” and go straight to Gardoš or “Balkan Express” restaurant.
-Stairs are really old, steep, but worth climbing as they lead to the top of the 50-meter hill, with a beautiful belvedere.
+The stairs are really old, steep, but worth climbing as they lead to the top of the 50-meter hill, with a beautiful belvedere.